 How to treat Diphtheria?

 • Diphtheria antitoxin: it neutralizes diphtheria toxin and helps in the progression of the disease.

 • Antibiotics such as penicillin and erythromycin help in eradicating bacteria.

 What are the Diet and management of diphtheria?

 • Well cooked rice.

 • Breathing problems.
-A bacterium that is present in nose and throat produce a toxin that results in formation of tough, gray-colored membrane.
+A bacterium that is present in the nose and throat produce a toxin that results in the formation of a tough, gray-colored membrane.
 This membrane can obstruct breathing.

 • Herpes Simplex Virus Infection

 What are the indicated homeopathic medicines for diphtheria?

 Why not ask your query directly to Dr. Thind’s team?
 Get an expert opinion FOR FREE!